 Travel from the North Pole to the South Pole with Michael Palin in this travel epic.
-Between July and December of 1991, Palin took this journey experiencing weather and environmental extremes that pushed him to his limits.
+Between July and December of 1991, Palin took this journey, experiencing weather and environmental extremes that pushed him to his limits.

 This is another world-travel book just waiting to inspire you.
 Each chapter of the book talks about different parts of the journey: practical budgeting and planning, exciting travel memories and Alexandra & David’s own travel story.
 It will make you want to travel more!

 The couple behind the popular blog RVLove.com is the real deal – they’ve been living out of their RV and making their way all over North America for over four years.
 Their best-selling book answers every question anyone dreaming of this lifestyle may have, from convincing family you’re not crazy to where to send your mail.
-(An easy add to our list of road trip books, considering that they literally on the road full-time!)
+(An easy addition to our list of road trip books, considering that they are literally on the road full-time!)

-A book (and movie starring Julia Roberts) that inspired millions.
+A book (and a movie starring Julia Roberts) that inspired millions.
 Escape the regular, everyday parts of suburban life through this epic novel.
 Gibert’s writing will move you to want to partake in your own travel journey (whether small or large)!

 No list of travel literature is complete without The Alchemist.
 Follow the journey of a boy following his dreams through a fantastic physical and mental trip.
-This book is something that will grab your heart and it won’t let go – a definite a must-read.
+This book is something that will grab your heart and it won’t let go – a definite must-read.

-If a family is looking for the perfect guide to discover Canada with their children this book is a must have.
+If a family is looking for the perfect guide to discover Canada with their children, this book is a must-have.
 The guide gives road-trippers ideas for quick trips, summer vacations or even cross-country journeys to discover Canada’s best destinations.